skittlexyz/skittlexyz/README.md

   🔰 Hello World!
 </h2>

-My name is Moisés (or Moses for the english speakers) and i'm a programmer entering the development world now, my strong point is web development and embedded systems.
-I like to work in team and to create minimalist but functional designs.
+Greetings from Brazil!
+My name is Moisés (or skittlexyz) and i'm a software engineer, i am kind of used to this world now but i'm still wanting to improve my skills, projects and networking.
+My strong side is on web development and embedded systems, i like to work in team projects and to create minimalist designs.

 <h2>
   🔰 Technologies i use!